hjdhjd/homebridge-unifi-protect/README.md

 Unifi Protect plarform plugin for [Homebridge](https://github.com/nfarina/homebridge)

 This plugin is intended to automatically configure all the cameras you have setup in UniFi Protect to make them available via HomeKit.
-It requires the
+It supports
-[camera-ffmpeg](https://github.com/KhaosT/homebridge-camera-ffmpeg) plugin in order to provide that functionality.
+UniFi CloudKey Gen2+ and UniFi Dream Machine Pro and should support any device that can run UniFi Protect.
+It requires the [camera-ffmpeg](https://github.com/KhaosT/homebridge-camera-ffmpeg) plugin in order to provide that functionality.

 This package is based on the excellent work of [homebridge-camera-unifi](https://github.com/ptescher/homebridge-camera-unifi).